RelationalAI-oss/Rematch.jl/README.md

 If value matches pattern, binds variables and returns `value`.
 Otherwise, throws `MatchFailure`.

-After evaluation, any variables defined within `pattern` will be bound as new variables in the enclosing scope. e.g.:
+After evaluation, any variable names used within `pattern` will be bound as new variables in the enclosing scope.
+For example:
 ```julia
 julia> @match Foo(x,2) = Foo(1,2)
 Foo(1,2)